-Section XXIX.
+Section XL.
 Data Location and Offshore Services

 The Vendor must provide its services to the State as well as storage of State Data solely from data centers located in the continental United States.
 The Vendor will not provide access to State Data to any entity or person(s) located outside the continental United States that are not named in this Agreement without prior written permission from the State.
-This restriction also applies to disaster recovery; any disaster recovery plan must provide for data storage entirely within the continental United States
+This restriction also applies to disaster recovery; any disaster recovery plan must provide for data storage entirely within the continental United States.

-Section XXX.
+Section XLI.
 Vendor Training Requirements

-The Vendor, Vendor's employee(s), and Vendor's subcontractors, agents, assigns, affiliated entities and their employee(s), must successfully complete, at the time of hire and annually thereafter, a cyber-security training program.
+The Vendor, Vendor's employee(s), and Vendor's subcontractors, agents, assigns, affiliated entities and their employee(s), must successfully complete, at the time of hire a cyber-security training program.
 The training must include but is not limited to:

 - A. legal requirements for handling data,

 - B. media sanitation,

 - C. strong password protection,

-- D. social engineering, or the psychological manipulation of persons into performing actions that are inconsistent with security practices or that cause the divulging of confidential information,
+- D. social engineering, or the psychological manipulation of persons into performing actions that are inconsistent with security practices or that cause the divulging of confidential information, and

-- E. security incident response, and
+- E. security incident response.

-- F. Protected Health Information.